 1. Take a deep breath and be yourself

 It sounds cliché, but one of the most important things you can do to help yourself is to be yourself.
-By the time you get to an in person interview, odds are the person at the other side of the desk has already looked at your grades and resume.
+By the time you get to an in-person interview, odds are the person at the other side of the desk has already looked at your grades and resume.
 Simply being there means they are at least a little interested in you, and now they want to see if you are going to fit in well with their organization.
 You should look at it in the same way.

-2. Prepare for the most common questions before hand
+2. Prepare for the most common questions beforehand

 There are several questions that always seem to come up in interviews.
 What is your biggest weakness?
 Where do you see yourself in five years?
 Why do you want to be a part of this organization?
 I’m sure you can think of a dozen more.
 Have a prepared response to these questions so when asked you can provide a polished response.
 If you can, practice them with a friend beforehand in a simulated environment.
-Here is a list of 27 commonly asked questions to get you started.
+Here is a Forbes list of the 40 most commonly asked questions to get you started.

 3. Use the right body language

 This one is hard, but can make a world of difference.
-This could make up an article all to itself!
+This point could make up an article all to itself!
 How you present yourself non-verbally says a lot to the interviewer.
 Keep yourself engaged in the conversation.
-Good posture, shoulders back and head held high, makes you look more confident.
+Good posture, shoulders back and head held high makes you look more confident.
 Hereand hereare some more great ideas on how to present yourself for an interview.

 4. Do your research